Hello. My name is Fran Mota (Francisco Abreu Faro Mota) and I am a PhD candidate in the Department of Computer Science at Cornell University.

 My research interests include: Topological Foundations, Programming Languages, Type Theory, Recursion Theory, Complexity Theory, and Information Theory.

 For my undergraduate thesis, I worked with Eugene Wallingford.
 I designed and implemented Fuga, a folding language inspired by Io.
 It combines the object-oriented and homoiconic programming paradigms.

+This website is also an academic blog.
 Here is a list of my most recent posts: